PabloMP2P/ClassyC/README.md

 # ClassyC
-A library for OOP in C that allows simple syntax for creating and using classes with polymorphism, inheritance, interfaces, events, and automatic method registration.
+A library for OOP in C that allows simple syntax for creating and using classes with polymorphism, inheritance, interfaces, events, automatic method registration and automatic destruction of objects and freeing of memory.
 ClassyC is an experimental and recreational project.
 It is not intended for production use.

 ## Creating a class
 1. **Include `ClassyC.h`.**
-2. **Define CLASS with the name of the class.** To avoid redefinition compiler warnings, use `#undef CLASS` before every new class.
+2. **Define CLASS with the name of the class.** To avoid redefinition compiler warnings, use `#undef CLASS` before every new class (all other macros need not be undefined).
    ```c
    #undef CLASS
    #define CLASS Car